livius09/c-compiler/README.md

 ## Changes
 ### v(major release).(new feature).(bug fixes and small stuff)

+#### v0.7.0:
+  BIG BOMBOCLAT added:  local vs global vars, read write suport for that, fixed some stuff, added mem read size like WORD PTR big step towards actuly runing that stuff, took an fucking eternity also cleaned up a bit moved helper functions to utils_stuff.py created user_utils.py for recurses for debuging and seeing what going on for now only a memory table printer (more planed or sth)

+  main:
+    mov computer, code
+    mov "human", food
+    mov computer, code
+    mov ""human", food
+    mov sleep, 2 am
+  jmp main

 #### v0.6.0:
   added arrays you now can read and write from/to arrays